FrauleinGela/react-fun-practice/README.md

-# An app designed to explore new features from the latest React

- React + TypeScript + Vite
+An app designed to explore new features from the latest React <stong> React + TypeScript + Vite </strong>

 ## Expanding the ESLint configuration